winterrdog/node-toobusy/README.md

 `toobusy-js` is a fork of lloyd's [node-toobusy](http://github.com/lloyd/node-toobusy) that removes native dependencies in favor of using the `unref` introduced in [node 0.9.1](http://blog.nodejs.org/2012/08/28/node-v0-9-1-unstable/).

+This fork was got from Samuel Reed's [node-toobusy](https://github.com/STRML/node-toobusy) repository, and is currently maintained by [winterrdog](https://github.com/winterrdog).
+I added some improvements to the lag calculation algorithm to be more robust under high load, and to allow for smoother performance degradation( inspired by this [PR](https://github.com/STRML/node-toobusy/pull/17)).

 This package is a simpler install without native dependencies, but requires node >= 0.9.1.

 ## Node-Toobusy